-1. Computer PC (desktop or laptop)
+1. Computer (Desktop or Laptop)

 I guess that most of you already own at least one PC in your household.
 As a beginner, you do not need the latest iMac or MacBook Pro to start music production.
 Start with the one you already own and then find the best computer for music production to invest your first savings.

 The computer is going to be your center of operations and is a vital part of the home studio.
-So take the time to clean and delete unnecessary stuff, apps, etc. In case you are searching for a new computer for your home recording studio, check out our latest article with the best options.
+So take the time to clean and delete unnecessary stuff, apps, etc.

 With the music production software, you will be able to turn your first ideas into sounds and tracks.
 Then edit and adjust your sound with the necessary audio or midi effects.
 And the last stage with mixing and mastering your tracks into a whole song.

-If we avoid the expensive but premium DAW’s such as Ableton Live, Cubase, and Pro Tools there are still some excellent, cheap or even free software to start music production.
+If we avoid the expensive but premium DAW’s such as Ableton Live, Cubase, and Pro Tools, there are still some excellent, cheap, or even free software to start music production.